yii-tools/app/docs/guide/logger.md

     - `dirMode` - The permission to be set for newly created directories.
 For default, the permission is `0755`.
     - `fileMode` - The permission to be set for newly created files.
 For default, the permission is `null`.
 - `fileRotator` - an array of file rotator.
 The key is the file rotator class, the value is the file rotator configuration.
-    - `maxFileSize` - The maximum size of log file in kilo-bytes.
+    - `maxFileSize` - The maximum size of log file in kilobytes.
 If the size of the log file exceeds this limit, a rotation will be performed.
 For default, the maximum size of log file is `10240`.
     - `maxFiles` - The maximum number of log files that will be kept.
 For default, the maximum number of log files is `5`.
     - `fileMode` - The permission to be set for newly created files.
 For default, the permission is `null`.
     - `compressRotatedFiles` - Whether to compress rotated files using gzip.
 For default, the compression is `false`.